pgoeppin/pgoeppin/README.md

 ## Education

-- Business Engineering in [Field of Study] from Universidad Adolfo IBañez (Graduated in 2020)
+- Business Engineering from Universidad Adolfo IBañez (Graduated in 2020)
 - Master of Science in Finance from Universidad Adolfo Ibañez (2020)
 ## Contact